ahmetcemturan/SFACT/SFACT Readme.txt

 ?Remeasure.

-¦If the measured wall width is now equal to your extrusion width set in the "Carve" tab, you're done.
+ï¿½If the measured wall width is now equal to your extrusion width set in the "Carve" tab, you're done.

-¦If not, just enter the newly measured value into the measured width in DIMENSION.  repeat until you are happy with the result. (remember to tick the checkbox "Are You Calibrating" to calculate new values based on the new "Measured With Of Extrusion" value)
+ï¿½If not, just enter the newly measured value into the measured width in DIMENSION.  repeat until you are happy with the result. (remember to tick the checkbox "Are You Calibrating" to calculate new values based on the new "Measured With Of Extrusion" value)

 ?Note:  You can interrupt and measure the print as soon as you feel the extrusion has stabilised.